 - Will I feel comfortable saying that I am ”undecided” on my application?

-If your student can answer “yes” to the above questions, then this may be a good fit for him as an undecided or exploratory student.
+If your student can answer ”yes” to the above questions, then this may be a good fit for them as an undecided or exploratory student.

 Keeping doors open

-Encourage your student to keep his options open – and to find a school that will continue to foster that important sense of exploration and support your student through the process.
+Encourage your student to keep their options open — and to find a school that will continue to foster that important sense of exploration and support your student through the process.